-Announce the prefix extracted from the interface address The prefix advertised is the prefix configured in the interface's IPv6 address range in the General configuration tab.
-The size of the IPv6 address mask (prefix length - CIDR) must be 64 bits. -- ---
+The prefix advertised is the prefix configured in the interface's IPv6 address range in the General configuration tab.
+The size of the IPv6 address mask (prefix length - CIDR) must be 64 bits interface address CIDR) must be 64 bits.